leonplanken/robust-rail-solver/README.md

 **DeterministicPlanning**:
 * This mode also contains a sub-mode `DeterministicPlanning`.
 This mode allows to set a specific seed (with the `Seed` field under the `DeterministicPlanning` field) for the random number generation, so the plan solving can be reproduced in a deterministic way.

 * In addition, when `LookForSeed` mode is `true` than the initial seed value is incremented for each iteration of a test case block (`testCase`).
-Basically, a `testCase` block (switch case) is executed with the same seed, and the seed value is increased for each iteration (`itTest`) until a valide result is found or the maximum value of tests is achived.
+Basically, a `testCase` block (switch case) is executed with the same seed, and the seed value is increased for each iteration (`itTest`) until a valid result is found or the maximum value of tests is achieved.
 When the `TestCases` parameter is set to `0` and `LookForSeed` is set to `true`, the scenario is not modified in the test cases only the seed value is incremented - this mode is basically intended to look for a seed (without modifying the constraints in the scenario) which results in a valid or invalid plan for the corresponding scenario.

 * To reproduce a plan with a specific seed value the best way is to set `TestCases: -1` and `LookForSeed: false` and specify the seed value `Seed: your_seed_value`.